-Current members of the group and co-supervised students:
+Current members of the group and visitors:

 Former group members and co-supervised students:

-Yijun Zhu, PhD student (co-supervised, main supervisor Dr Yin Chen).
+Dr Yijun Zhu, PhD student (co-supervised, main supervisor Dr Yin Chen).
 Molecular genetics and biochemistry of methylamine metabolism, funded by BBSRC-MiBTP and Warwick Chancellor's international Scholarship.
 (2012-2016).

 Dr Eileen Kröber, PhD student.
 Environmental genomics and functional diversity of plant-associated microbial dimethylsulfide degradation in costal salt marshes.
 For further information, see Eileen's e-portfolio.
 (NERC-funded)

 Dr Mark Day, PhD 2015 (co-supervised, main supervisor Dr Gary Bending).
 The biodegradation of crop protective products (CPPs) at the soil surface.
 (BBSRC-CASE with Syngenta).